koii-network/docs/run-a-node/k2-validators/validator-setup.md

 ## Step 6: Delegate Your Stake

-If your delegated stake is not showing up, you can delegate the stake to the validator using the staking account and validator's identity keypair.
+If your delegated stake is not showing up, you can delegate the stake to the validator using the staking account and validator's identity key pair.
 You will have to use the `--force` option in order to bypass the warning that your vote account has no root slot.

 ```bash
 koii delegate-stake ~/stake-account-keypair.json ~/vote-account-keypair.json --stake-authority ~/validator-keypair.json --force